 What if the research was grant-funded?

 Articles or books for which alternative funding is available are not eligible for reimbursement from this fund.
 This includes articles reporting research funded by a gift or a grant from a granting agency, foundation, or other institution (including Florida State University itself) that allows grant funds to be used for open access publishing fees (whether or not the particular grant had budgeted for such fees), and articles funded by an institution that itself pays article processing fees on behalf of the author.
 An author must have exhausted all other grant and other funding sources to be eligible for this fund.

 How do I apply for funds?

-Articles or books published after December 1, 2013 are eligible for this fund.
-You may apply for Open Access Publishing Funds by completing an Open Access Fund Request.
+Articles or books accepted for publication after September 1, 2017, are eligible for this fund.
+You may apply for Open Access Publishing Funds by completing an Open Access Fund Proposal.

 At what point in the publication process should I apply for funds?

 You should apply for funds upon acceptance for publication.
 Your request will be evaluated against the above guidelines.
 If you have not yet submitted for publication, your request may be conditionally approved awaiting official acceptance by the publisher.

 Florida State University Libraries' Office of Digital Research and Scholarship administers the fund.
 Financial support for the fund is provided by University Libraries, the College of Arts & Sciences, and the Graduate School.
 The fund may be suspended if sufficient funding is not available in future.
 The parameters of funding may be changed as appropriate with the advice and counsel of the Dean of the Libraries and the Faculty Senate Library Committee.